Kids in Glass Houses: Peace and break-up (2013–14)

-As of March 2013 Kids in Glass Houses were in a studio in Lincoln recording their fourth album, Peace.
+As of March 2013, Kids in Glass Houses were in a studio in Lincoln recording their fourth album, Peace.
 Recording of the album was completed towards the end of March.
 The first single, "Drive", was released on 21 July 2013.
 The album was released on 30 September 2013.

 On 26 February 2014, the band announced their break-up and a farewell tour to commence 5 October playing all across the UK.
-The band released a statement on their Facebook page, thanking supporters and haters alike, before revealing the tour dates.

 Kids in Glass Houses played their final show on 31 October 2014 in the Great Hall, Cardiff to a capacity crowd.

 Drummer Phillip Jenkins has since become the Touring Drummer for Welsh/American Alternative Rock Band, No Devotion, after former drummer Luke Johnson departed.
 Andrew "Shay" Sheehy has announced he will perform with A at Download Festival.
-Iain Mahanty has moved into film/TV scoring, announcing that he will compose the original soundtrack for upcoming independent British horror film Strangers Within.
+Iain Mahanty has moved into film/TV scoring, announcing that he will compose the original soundtrack for the independent British horror film Strangers Within.

-Reunion (2022-)
+Reunion and Pink Flamingo (2022–present)

-On August 30th 2022 it was announced that the band would be reuniting to perform 2 sets at Slam Dunk Festival 2023 celebrating 15 years of 'Smart Casual'.
+On 30 August 2022, it was announced that the band would be reuniting to perform two sets at Slam Dunk Festival 2023 celebrating 15 years of Smart Casual.